Joe Pera Talks with You: Predecessors

 The first Pera project to appear on Adult Swim was the animated short, Joe Pera Talks You to Sleep.
 It was aired as part of the network's Infomercials series on March 21, 2016.
 The short was animated and directed by Kieran O'Hare, who had previously animated a Joe Pera comedy bit for his YouTube channel.
 O'Hare applied the same animation style to the Adult Swim special.

 On December 9, 2016, a second special, Joe Pera Helps You Find the Perfect Christmas Tree, premiered on Adult Swim.
 The live-action special was more tonally similar to what would become Joe Pera Talks with You.
 Like the series, it was directed by Marty Schousboe and written by Pera alongside Dan Licata, and made by the same production team under the name Rent Now Productions.
 It also takes place in the same location in Michigan where Pera works as a choir teacher.
 It features characters that would later appear in the series, such as Gene, the Melsky family and Joe's Nana Josephine.
 Differences include Joe's dog Gus being a black bloodhound (or possibly a black lab mix) instead of a basset hound portrayed by Fitzgerald William, Joe living in a different house, and Joe's co-worker and love interest Sarah, portrayed in the series by Jo Firestone, being absent entirely.
 These differences imply the special and series are not within the same continuity.
 Joe's Nana Josephine was also played by his real-life grandmother, Josephine Pera, who died in 2017.
-The character Gene Gibson is also present in the Christmas special, but not portrayed by real-life camera operator, Gene Kelly, as he was in the series.
+The character Gene Gibson is also present in the Christmas special, but not portrayed by real-life camera operator, Gene Kelly (not to be confused with the actor of the same name), as he was in the series.
 Pera appeared on local talk shows to promote the special.